Browse by Medical Category

 Beyond interpretation sessions

 Each subspecialty area convenes conferences that provide additional educational opportunities for the resident.
 Residents working within a particular subspecialty are expected to attend, and all residents are welcome.
-These conferences take on a variety of forms, including a review of interesting cases, "hot seat" case conferences, and didactic sessions with attendings.
+These conferences take on a variety of forms, including a review of interesting cases and didactic sessions with attendings.
 The current schedule includes:

 American Institute of Radiologic Pathology (AIRP) Course in Radiologic Pathology